 There are situations where products such as HACMP, Veritas and ServiceGuard are used to control "failover".
 HA configurations have not been tested by IBM, so code that is needed for configuring, monitoring and starting/stopping queue managers in HA clusters is not supported.
 Scripts that assist with this capability are available as unsupported Category 2 SupportPacs (MC63, MC69, MC6A, MC69 and MC91).

 Support is offered for:

 1. Queue managers that run in an HA cluster, provided that the queue managers operate in a way similar to a standard one-machine usage.
-WebSphere MQ queue managers, channels and application processes must not be able to access WebSphere MQ data on the shared disk simultaneously from more than one machine at a time.
+IBM MQ queue managers, channels and application processes must not be able to access IBM MQ data on the shared disk simultaneously from more than one machine at a time.
 In other words, the shared disk must only be accessed by a single HA node at any one time.
-The same support position applies, regardless whether failovers are automatically or manually driven, provided that the WebSphere MQ code experiences an environment that mimics the one-machine environment.
+The same support position applies, regardless whether failovers are automatically or manually driven, provided that the IBM MQ code experiences an environment that mimics the one-machine environment.

 2. Queue managers running under Microsoft Cluster Server (MSCS) in a Windows environment.
-This has been supported since WebSphere MQ 5.3.
+This has been supported since IBM MQ 5.3.

 Keywords: support position virtualization virtualisation virtualize virtualise file systems high availability failoved fail over backup back-up